 Coding bootcamp pricing in the continental US varies widely, but typically starts around $8,000 and rarely exceeds $20,000.
 With that in mind, it’s easy to see why UC Riverside’s $10,995 program is an excellent value.
 Coding bootcamp graduates often increase their salaries exponentially, which explains why so many students attend the programs, to begin with.
 Both courses at UC Riverside advertise the same all-inclusive tuition price—which means what you see is what you pay.
 There are no expensive textbooks to purchase, as coding bootcamp curriculum is primarily paperless.
 This is a massive improvement compared to traditional programs, which often cost students thousands of dollars more in materials and fees.
 Coding bootcamps often aim to rid the education system of problematic practices, and this program is no exception.
 While the initial tuition price may seem high, it’s not necessarily what you’ll pay—there are plenty of excellent scholarships for coding bootcamp students, so be sure to check them out.

 Coding bootcamp instructors aren’t usually university professors, but that doesn’t mean they won’t be helpful.
 These professionals must be well-educated in their field, and capable of passing on their knowledge to a group of around 30 students.
 They also must be willing to answer questions and guide students along, as coding can be complex, tedious, and often confusing at times.
 Luckily, instructors aren’t left with the burden of an entire class.
 Trilogy coding bootcamps have teacher’s assistants who help pick up the slack, and students widely report success through this proven method.
-One student on Course Report wrote, “I enjoyed the instructor and TAs that I had.
-They were very highly qualified and knowledgeable in both front end and back end web development.”
-The positive sentiment echoed by this student seems to be the norm, as another graduate wrote, “The Coding bootcamp at UCR extension is an excellent course to take for entering the tech industry.
-It is an intensive course with excellent instructors and TAs.”
-Although you won’t know for sure until you take the course, we have every reason to believe that the UC Riverside coding bootcamp nailed it on instructors.
-Students seem very satisfied with the quality of education they receive, and we have little doubt this trend will continue.
+Although you won’t know for sure until you take the course, the UC Riverside coding bootcamp appears to have good instructors.
+Many students seem very satisfied with the quality of education they receive, and this trend appears likely to continue.

 The coding bootcamp at UC Riverside offers two part-time courses, both of which are split up into modules.
 These programs offer evening classes during the week, along with another class on Saturday mornings.
 Unlike other programs, this Trilogy bootcamp won’t require you to show up every day of the week.
 Classes last for twenty-four weeks or six months.
 Classes are spaced out throughout the week, allowing students plenty of time for homework, university courses, or even a full-time job.
 It’s worth mentioning that this coding bootcamp isn’t reserved to university students only, as anybody can apply and attend.
 Both programs start in October, and students attend classes in Riverside.
 This is not an online coding bootcamp, which means students must physically show up to the building for class.
 Also, it’s imperative to attend as many classes as possible.
 This is not a basic course where you can get away with missing class.
 The curriculum here is intense and moves quickly, so even a single absence can set you back significantly.
 Luckily, students who attend every class usually have no issue keeping up.